-- Privileged (kernel) access to the device in order to be able to write directly to physical memory - TEE documentation with memory mapping.
+- Gain privilege to bypass or modify access control or isolation rules to be able to write directly to physical memory; - TEE documentation with memory mapping or reverse-engineering.

-Once the TEE memory is accessed, a SW analyzer can be used to reverse-engineer the TEE code and data in a straightforward manner in order to determine what to write to TEE memory to modify TEE persistent data without authorization.
+Once the TEE memory is accessed, a software analyzer can be used to reverse-engineer the TEE code and data in a straightforward manner in order to determine what to write to TEE memory to modify TEE persistent data without authorization.